 The collected data are quite unique when it comes to stress research.
 Here it’s important to understand that there is a lot of fantastic research on mental health in students, because students are a vulnerable population, and there is much work demonstrating that mental health problems are higher in students that the general population.
 This, together with the facts that most severe mental health problems start before the age of 24, and that students samples are fairly easy to recruit, means that there is a considerable body of research on understanding, predicting, and preventing stress and mental disorders in students.

-But: only minority of this work is prospective stress research, i.e. where you follow students during a period of intense stress, assessing their data at multiple time points.
+But: only a minority of this work is prospective stress research, i.e. where you follow students during a period of intense stress, assessing their data at multiple time points.
 Not because researchers are not interested, but because this is hard to do — it’s challenging to predict future periods of intense stress and start assessments before that such periods.
-Srijan Sen at University of Michigan has done stellar work on the topic (I had the honor to collaborate with Srijan on his prospective stress data during my PhD), and so have many others, but it’s overall rare.
+Srijan Sen at University of Michigan has done stellar work on the topic (I had the honor to collaborate with Srijan on his prospective stress data during my PhD), but it’s overall rare.

 And among prospectives stress research, there is nearly no work that has followed students closely, using EMA, during periods of intense stress.
 Which makes our data so exciting, despite all its limitations.